nuxeo/doc.nuxeo.com-content/src/nxdoc/roadmap.md

 These objectives help our Product Managers prioritize ideas in the different product roadmaps.
 You can view our individual product roadmaps below.

-You can also give us your feedback and suggestions through our [feedback portal](https://portal.prodpad.com/7cdff94a-f166-11e7-93bc-06df22ffaf6f).

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">
 {{#> panel type='secondary' match_height='true'}}
 ### Core  Modules